FATCHIP-GmbH/plugin_oxid6_srcinject/README.md

     CSS snippets or tracking codes, fed directly into the source code through  the admin page.

 ## Installation

+### Installation with Composer

+- In your console, navigate to the root directory of your shop
+- Use the following command to install the module:
+`composer require fatchip-gmbh/plugin_oxid6_srcinject`

+### Manual Installation

 - Copy the content into source/modules of the shop installation
 - In the composer.json file in the base folder of the shop add the autoload configuration or extend if already existing:
 ```